datahub-project/datahub/metadata-ingestion/source_docs/kafka.md

 Note that the `domain` in config above can be either an _urn_ or a domain _id_ (i.e. `urn:li:domain:13ae4d85-d955-49fc-8474-9004c663a810` or simply `13ae4d85-d955-49fc-8474-9004c663a810`).
 The Domain should exist in your DataHub instance before ingesting data into the Domain.
 To create a Domain on DataHub, check out the [Domains User Guide](https://datahubproject.io/docs/domains/).

-If you are trying to provide the topic to schema registry subject name mapping via `topic_subject_map`, you can use a configuration like below.
-This is required when the `RecordNameStrategy` is used.
+If you are using a non-default subject naming strategy in the schema registry, such as [RecordNameStrategy](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#how-the-naming-strategies-work), the mapping for the topic's key and value schemas to the schema registry subject names should be provided via `topic_subject_map` as shown in the configuration below.

 ```yml
 source: